 We know binge drinking takes a toll on our communities, costing Wisconsin billions of dollars in rising health care costs and time off from work.
 It also harms our youth.
 Underage drinking isn’t just illegal; drinking alcohol early in life can make young people more likely to misuse prescription drugs and opioids, starting a dangerous cycle of illness and addiction.

-We can work to reduce heavy drinking, binge drinking and alcohol-related deaths in Wisconsin.
+We can work to prevent and reduce underage drinking, excessive alcohol consumption and alcohol-related deaths in Wisconsin.

 What’s Being Done